damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 faster and is cached
 - Performance of retrieving CI services of a project has been improved
 - Large diffs are hidden in merge requests
 - Project avatars stored in Git repositories are now cached, cutting down request timings for _all_ project pages for projects that don't use an avatar uploaded via the web UI.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3272
+[See the merge request](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3272)
 - Diffs that are larger than 100 KB are no longer displayed, instead a "This diff is too large" message is displayed.
 This prevents Unicorn timeouts when viewing large diffs.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3185
+[Merge request](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3185)
 - The branch commit ahead/behind statistics are no longer pre-cached on every push.
 For projects with lots of branches (e.g. thousands) this can have a huge impact on the time it takes for the pre-caching process to complete.
-Merge request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3274
+[Merge request](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3274)
-- Indexes were added for `ci_runners.token` (https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3249) and `git_hooks.project_id` (https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/271)
+- Indexes were added for `ci_runners.token` (https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3249) and `git_hooks.project_id` [Merge request](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/271)
-- performance of viewing individual issues will be improved by caching certain Git operations
+- Performance of viewing individual issues is improved by caching certain Git operations
 - We enabled HTTP caching for requests that fetch the raw contents on a single file in a Git repository.
 Cache times range from 1 minute (for 'mutable' resources like `https://gitlab.com/gitlab-org/gitlab-ce/raw/master/VERSION`